 Artist Roy Adzak once said, “Good art is not what it looks like, but what it does to us.”
 That statement holds the answer to why we need public art in our community.

-We need public art on the island because cities gain value through public art – cultural, social and economic value.
-Public art can also be a key factor in distinguishing Bainbridge Island as a unique and culturally active community.
-And perhaps most of all, public art humanizes the built environment and invigorates public spaces.
+We believe Bainbridge Island needs public art.
+Cities gain cultural, social and economic value when they integrate art into their public spaces.
+Public art also distinguishes Bainbridge Island as a unique and culturally active community.
+Perhaps most importantly, public art humanizes the built environment and invigorates public spaces.

 The City’s Public Art Program is administered by AHB’s Public Art Committee (PAC).
 Find out more about this partnership by visiting COBI’s website.